F3de22/Steering_MPC/README.md

-# MPC_FRT
+# MPC
-MPC for FRT Autonomous System
+MPC for Autonomous System